 Snowflake has great plugins that seamlessly gel with Amazon Glue.
-Snowflake data warehouse customers can manage their programmatic data integration process without worrying about physically maintain it or maintaining any kind of servers and spark clusters.
+Snowflake data warehouse customers can manage their programmatic data integration process without worrying about physically maintaining it or maintaining any kind of servers and spark clusters.
 This allows you to get the benefits of Snowflake’s query pushdown, SQL translation into Snowflake, and Spark workloads.

 To know more about Snowflake Data Warehouse, visit here.

-Limitations and Challenges of AWS Glue
+What are the Limitations and Challenges of AWS Glue?

 While there are many noteworthy features of Glue, there are some serious limitations as well.

 - In comparison to the other ETL tools available today, Glue has only a few pre-built components.
 Also, given it is developed by and for the AWS Console, it is not open to match all kinds of environments.